yourskc/linuxipc/README.md

 ## Yocto project for Renesas RZ/G2L

-Copy the recipes-devtools to your Yocto project folder then re-build the project.
+Copy the recipes-devtools/ folder to your Yocto project folder then re-build the project.

 Add the below to your build/local.conf